 - How do customers find your product?
 (Word of mouth, internet search, storefront, print ad)

-To find this information, conducting surveys, interviews, observations, focus groups, and feedback reports are very important.
+To find this information, you can conduct surveys, or phone interviews, gather observations, host focus groups, and collect feedback reports.
 You can also gather some general demographics by going to the census based on the states and cities, or from a variety of syndicated providers such as the Roper Center for Public Opinion Research, Simmons Market Research Bureau, or Yankelovich,etc.

 Once all of this information is gathered, the final client profile can be created.
 This is a written summary of certain segments, and how this customer can benefit the business.
 With a particular person or group of people in mind, marketing the business will not be as difficult because you are now only focused on reaching the customers you want.